-Many shared hosts do not allow users to store backups of their website on their server.
+Many shared web hosts don’t allow users to store backups of their website on their server.

-In such cases, the only way to manage backups is to either store them on an external server or to use the hosting company’s backup service, which is often paid.
+In these cases, the only way to manage backups is to either store them on an external server or to use the hosting company’s backup service, which often costs extra.